List of NASCAR race wins by Joe Gibbs Racing: Xfinity Series

 Joe Gibbs first fielded entries in the then-Busch Series in the late 1990s, making one start in 1997 with Bobby Labonte in the No. 18 at Charlotte.
 He bought the No. 44 team from Labonte and ran the car full-time in 1998, predominantly with Labonte and Tony Stewart driving.
 Labonte scored the team's only win at Darlington in his first start in the car.
 The team ran part-time for 1999, before returning with two full-time teams beginning in 2000.
 In 2001, Mike McLaughlin earned the team's second win at Talladega in the No. 20.
 Three years later, Mike Bliss scored the team's third win at Charlotte.
 With the addition of Denny Hamlin in 2006 and Joey Logano and Kyle Busch in 2008, the organization began winning multiple races per year, scoring at least nine victories every season through 2021 and winning the drivers' championship in 2009 (Busch), 2016 (Daniel Suárez), and 2021 (Daniel Hemric).
+Ty Gibbs won the championship in 2022, with the organization winning eight races.

 Busch won 90 races for the team from 2008 to 2021, finishing his career in the series with 102 total race wins.
 Additionally, Logano, Hamlin, Christopher Bell, Erik Jones, Ty Gibbs, Tony Stewart, Brandon Jones, Harrison Burton, Matt Kenseth, Daniel Suárez, Sam Hornish Jr., and Ryan Preece all won multiple races for Gibbs during this period.
+John Hunter Nemechek joined the team full-time in the No. 20 in 2023, winning multiple races, and Sammy Smith and Ryan Truex picked up their first career wins in the Nos.
+18 and 19, respectively.